ickc/pantable/README.md

 -   `header`: If it has a header row or not.
 True/False/yes/NO are accepted, case-insensitive. default: True

 -   `markdown`: If CSV table cell contains markdown syntax or not.
 Same as above.
-Default: True
+Default: False

 -   `include`: the path to an CSV file, can be relative/absolute.
 If non-empty, override the CSV in the CodeBlock. default: None